 What’s on in Oxford and across Oxfordshire this May

-Hello and welcome to your invaluable guide to the best events, exhibitions and things to do throughout May 2022 in Oxford and across Oxfordshire.
+Hello and welcome to your invaluable guide to the best events, exhibitions and things to do throughout May 2023 in Oxford and across Oxfordshire.

 May: creeping warmth and pre-summer excitement.
 It’s one of Oxfordshire’s finest.
 And it’s right around the corner.
 First up, there’s May Morning on Magdalen Bridge.
 Crowds are always bigger on weekends and bank holidays.

 Then, as the month progresses, be sure to check out the Oxfordshire Artweeks Festival – the UK’s oldest and biggest artist open studios and pop-up exhibition event – and feast your eyes on a huge range of creative activities by hundreds of artists, makers and designers.